-- (a) Roof Signs. - (b) Signs that move or give the appearance of moving, including pennants, streamers, flags in excess of sixty (60) square feet, other than government flags and other signs, unless otherwise approved as part of Localized Alternative Sign Regulations pursuant to Section 13-15.
-(This section does not prohibit variable message signs or signs designed with periodic rotation). - (c) Flashing Signs.
-Signs containing any flashing or running lights or lights creating an illusion of movement, excluding holiday decorations and time and temperature devices which display time and temperature messages only. - (d) Signs which imitate or are easily confused with official traffic signs and use words such as "stop", "look", "danger", "go slow", "caution", or "warning," except where such words are part of the name of a business or are accessory to parking lots. - (e) Signs which are structurally unsafe or hazardous. - (f) Portable signs, except as permitted temporarily in Section 13-12.2. - (g) Snipe signs. - (h) Bench signs.
+- (a) Roof Signs. - (b) Signs that move or give the appearance of moving, including pennants, streamers, flags in excess of sixty (60) square feet, other than government flags and other signs, unless otherwise approved as part of Localized Alternative Sign Regulations pursuant to Section 13-15. - (c) EMC Signs.
+EMC signs are prohibited in all Sycamore Township Zoning Districts unless specifically and expressly permitted by this Chapter. - (d) Flashing Signs.
+Signs containing any flashing or running lights or lights creating an illusion of movement, excluding holiday decorations and time and temperature devices which display time and temperature messages only. - (e) Signs which imitate or are easily confused with official traffic signs and use words such as "stop", "look", "danger", "go slow", "caution", or "warning," except where such words are part of the name of a business or are accessory to parking lots. - (f) Signs which are structurally unsafe or hazardous. - (g) Portable signs, except as permitted temporarily in Section 13-12.2. - (h) Snipe signs. - (i) Bench signs.